-- as at September 30, 2019, the Company has incurred exploration expenditures of \$293,500
+- as at September 30, 2020, the Company has incurred exploration expenditures of \$293,500

 In addition, Altius will retain a right to purchase an underlying 1.5% Net Smelter Royalty ("NSR") and preferential rights on any future royalties or streams granted on the Property.
-If the Company achieves a measured and indicated mineral resource in excess of 1 million gold equivalent ounces, a Milestone Payment of 1,275,000 shares will be issued to Altius.
+If the Company achieves measured and indicated mineral resources in excess of 1 million gold equivalent ounces, a Milestone Payment of 1,275,000 shares will be issued to Altius.
 Altius will have a pro rata right to participate in future equity financings of the Company for two years.

-Pursuant to the underlying option agreement, Steven Scott is also entitled to the additional milestone bonuses of: 1) \$25,000 in cash or securities upon a Bankable Feasibility Study; and 2) \$50,000 in cash or securities upon Commercial Production.
+Pursuant to the Underlying Agreement, Steven Scott is also entitled to the additional milestone bonuses of: 1) \$25,000 in cash or securities upon a Bankable Feasibility Study; and 2) \$50,000 in cash or securities upon Commercial Production.

 On November 12, 2018, the Company was granted an extension to meet its minimum exploration expenditures of \$500,000 by November 12, 2018 to July 15, 2019, as lack of access during 2018, in part, prevented the Company from completing the required expenditures within the allotted time.
-On June 20, 2019, the Company was granted a further extension to meet its minimum exploration expenditures of \$500,000 by July 15, 2019 to July 20, 2019.
+On June 20, 2019, the Company was granted a further extension to meet its minimum exploration expenditures of \$500,000 by July 15, 2020.
+On July 16, 2020, the Company was granted a further extension to meet its minimum exploration expenditures by July 15, 2020 to November 30, 2020.
 All other terms of the agreement remain unchanged.